tarantool/doc/doc/reference/tooling/tt_cli/multiple_instances.rst

 Identifying instances in code
 -----------------------------

-When working, ach instance receives associated environment variables ``TARANTOOL_INSTANCE_NAME`` and ``TARANTOOL_APP_NAME``.
+When the application is working, each instance has associated environment variables ``TARANTOOL_INSTANCE_NAME`` and ``TARANTOOL_APP_NAME``.
 You can use them in the application code to identify the instance on which the code runs.

-To obtain their values, do the following:
+To obtain the instance and application names, use the following code:

 ..  code:: lua